OutSystems/docs-odc/src/eap/building-apps/deleting-apps/intro.md

 ---
-summary: You can delete apps and libraries through ODC Portal.
-You need to have a delete permission and you can delete apps or libraries in the development stage only.
+summary: You can delete apps and libraries through the ODC Portal, with the delete permission in the development or QA stages.
 tags:
 locale: en-us
 guid: F5E3A7C3-EE70-42AC-A891-FFA5CC7AD64A